alexyzha/ML-Flappy/README.md

-# Using a genetic algorithm to train neural networks to play flappy bird:
+# Genetic Algorithm Training Neural Networks to Play Flappy Bird

 **Over 10,000 columns passed (click for video):**

 [![thumbnail](visuals/thumbnail.png)](https://youtu.be/TEs496ZzPow)

-# Overall program structure:
+# Overall Program Structure:

 For both the training phase, the overall program is split into 3 parts.
 The testing phase only has parts 1 and 2 (below):